Learn about Milwaukee’s folklore, history, and architecture through the ghost tours given by Gothic Milwaukee.

 If You Go: The Gothic Milwaukee Classic Tour departs from Cathedral Square, which is at the corner of Jackson and Wells Streets.
 Reservations are recommended.
 Anna Lardinois also leads a Ghosts of Yankee Hill Tour, which tells stories connected to what was once Milwaukee’s toniest neighborhood, East Town’s Yankee Hill.

 If you’d rather explore on your own, download Anna’s audio tour The Grand Walk, which covers the history and architecture of Wisconsin Avenue.
-Or buy her Walking Milwaukee, a collection of 10 mapped, self-guided walking tours, with 8 bonus cards focused on architectural landmarks.

 For general tourism information about the city, contact Visit Milwaukee.